Shyvana Build Guide by Veralion

 Once the second drake dies, the map will transition to elemental state and you will know which Soul buff you’re working towards.
 Two are great for you personally, one is great for your team, and one is less desirable than the others.
 Order as such:

-Ocean’s alright.
-You shouldn’t be getting hit enough to make effective use out of it, but it’s great for your team as a whole.
+Ocean’s great too.
 The Soul offers a frankly absurd amount of in-combat healing, and is strong enough to guarantee victory if the enemy foolishly did not itemize healing reduction.
 You thought you were tanky before?
 You haven't seen anything yet.

-Mountain is dead last.
-You appreciate extra resistances into a hyper mobile assassin or an Olaf who hates you and everything you stand for, but most of the time you should be safely out of reach.
-The Soul Shield is sizable and nice to have into the above champions, but falls short of the others.
+Mountain is probably dead last.
+You appreciate extra resistances, but would rather have any other drake instead.
+The Soul Shield is sizable and nice to have into some, but it just falls short of the others.
 Seriously good into poke champions like Ezreal, Zoe, and especially Karthus though (what is Requiem if not a global poke?).

 Target remaining plates

 After second drake you should have a few minutes to target any remaining turret plates before they despawn.
-Now that you have your jungle item and a good chunk of AP, your auto attacks and Twin Bite seriously hurt turrets, especially if you snagged a few Daggers along the way.
+Now that you have Nashor's Tooth, your auto attacks and Twin Bite seriously hurt turrets.
 Path in that direction and keep an eye out for likely gank or countergank opportunities.
 Find a couple, get a good use out of Rift, and enter the midgame with as many plates taken as possible.